 Altitude: 1,304 m asl

-St. Anton and its quarters Nasserein, St. Jakob and St. Christoph is located in the holiday area Arlberg - Paznaun - Ischgl.
+St. Anton and its quarters Nasserein, St. Jakob and St. Christoph are located in the holiday area Arlberg - Paznaun - Ischgl.
 The emblem illustates three mountains, green with white peaks, on which the Tyrolean eagle is enthroned.
 St. Anton, a popular winter sport resort, is also the home of Franz Schneider, one of the ski pioneers and founder of the “Ski School Arlberg”.
-If you would like to know more, just visit the ski museum and museum of local history!
-Another curiosity: featuring an area of about 165 sqkm, St. Anton is larger in area than Liechtenstein.
+If you would like to know more, just visit the ski museum and museum of local history in the Arlberg-Kandahar house!
+A curiosity: featuring an area of about 165 sqkm, St. Anton is larger in area than Liechtenstein.
 Enough space for varied holidays…